We successfully summited Manaslu on 17 October 2023 with thanks to your terrific support and assistance from all of the

 The autumn window provides the best chance for clear views and a safer climbing phase as you push into the "death zone".

-Who is the Manaslu Expedition suitable for?
+Who is suitable for Expedition?

 1. Experienced High-Altitude Climbers